 The Notorious A.M.G.

-Chances are you have never heard of Sir David Brailsford.
-He is the former head of the British Cycling Team who transformed Great Britain Cycling from a complete afterthought to a record-setting powerhouse.
-David started in his role in 2002, taking the reins of a program that had been good enough to earn only a single gold medal in 76 years of existence.
-Fast forward to the Beijing Games in 2008, and his team captured 7 out of a possible 10 golds.
-Then they ran it back and did that again at the London Games four years later.
-His secret to success?
-What he calls “the aggregation of marginal gains”.
-The A.M.G.
+Chances are you’ve never heard of Sir David Brailsford.
+He’s the former head of the British Cycling Team who transformed Great Britain’s cycling program from an afterthought into a record-setting powerhouse.
+When he took over in 2002, the team had won just a single gold medal in 76 years.
+By the 2008 Beijing Games, they captured 7 out of 10 possible golds—and then did it again in London four years later.

 Citations